 In conjunction with these high-profile bankruptcies, the government passed new legislation to limit the use of asbestos moving forward and reduce the existing risks by removing asbestos products from older buildings.

-- Asbestos Hazard Emergency Response Act: This act became law in 1986 after a public uproar about asbestos in schools.
-The act called on the EPA to create asbestos regulations for schools with the goal of safely removing asbestos-containing products from them.
+- Asbestos Hazard Emergency Response Act of 1986: This act became law after the public uproar about asbestos in schools.
+It called on the EPA to create asbestos regulations for the safe removal of asbestos-containing products from schools.
 Those who would inspect and remove the asbestos had to be accredited by the EPA beforehand.

 - Asbestos Information Act of 1988: This act required the makers of asbestos products to report what products contained asbestos and how to identify the asbestos in them.
 The EPA would then compile a report on their findings.